 Many hail storms don’t cause damage at all.
 Smaller stones can bounce off cars and not leave a mark.
 But hail can quickly get larger and more jagged, resulting in stone sizes that rival softballs with points like axes.

 Protecting your car can take a few forms depending on the location of the car and how much warning you have.

 - For general protection, keep your car in your garage.
 If you need to reroof your garage, go for metal with high impact resistance as rated by UL.
-You might still have to deal with broken windows on the garage and dented garage doors, for which you can contact any reputed garage door repair company in Concord nc, but the roof should keep hail from busting through and hitting the car.
+You might still have to make important repairs with broken windows on the garage and dented garage doors, for which you can contact any reputed garage door repair company in Concord nc, but the roof should keep hail from busting through and hitting the car.
 Since the roof of your garage plays a crucial role in protecting your car, it is prudent that you inspect your garage roof for any leaks, holes or other issues.
 If required, contact a roofing company that can offer repair services right away.
 However, to acquire the services of a professional in the blink of an eye, you might have to visit websites similar to https://floridaroofing.com/.

 - Regular car covers are meant to protect against dust – they don’t really protect against damaging hail.
 The cover may keep smaller hail from scratching your paint, but it will do nothing against the larger hail.
 What you need to find are stronger covers made specifically to protect cars from hail and storm damage.
 These include thick, padded covers and even inflatable covers.
 Be warned that you need to practice placing these covers on the car quickly so that, if a surprise storm appears, you can get the cover on without much trouble.
 However, you should never go out and try to cover your car if the hail storm has already started – avoiding injury is more important than avoiding car damage.
 Also remember to park away from trees, which could send branches down in severe storms, and banners, which could fly down onto your car and be difficult to remove.